 Does your tax code change when married?

-For the spouse or spouses in employment, you’ll be given an adjusted tax code (usually 1210M) to automatically change what you’re paying.
+For the spouse or spouses in employment, you'll be given an adjusted tax code to automatically change what you're paying.
+Your code will end with M if you are receiving the allowance and N if you are transferring the allowance.
 This can take up to 2 months to take effect.
 You only need to apply once rather than every tax year, but ensure you get in touch with HMRC if your situation changes.
 This includes divorce, death, or if the non-taxpaying partner starts to earn over the personal allowance threshold.

 HMRC will also work out whether you’re due backdated money, so be sure to enter your details correctly.